siraben/zkeme80/docs/ui-demos.md

 # Workbench walkthroughs

+These recordings show file previews, persistent workspace definitions, and cooperative tasks in the current workbench.
-These recordings were refreshed after rebasing onto the ANS shell/tooling stack and merged master correctness fixes.
-They are live LCD recordings from the headless [TilEm fork](https://github.com/siraben/tilem-headless), enlarged four times with nearest-neighbor sampling.
+They are live LCD recordings from the headless
+[TilEm fork](https://github.com/siraben/tilem-headless), enlarged four times with nearest-neighbor sampling.
 Boot is trimmed; the remaining frames retain their recorded order and timing.
 No UI elements or text are composited onto